catseye/Falderal/doc/py-falderal.markdown

 There are a few reasons I had for re-implementing Falderal in Python:

 *   The original Falderal implementation grew out of a Haskell-specific hack, and it shows in how it's written.

 *   Fewer discrepancies between platforms.
 In particular, `ghc` for Windows likes to operate in terms of MS-DOS end-of-lines (`CR`, `LF`), but I tend to use it under Cygwin using Unix end-of-lines (`LF`).

 *   Smaller install burden: Python sometimes comes bundled with the operating system; Haskell rarely does.

 *   Haskell, being lazy, makes it harder to deal with exceptions; unless the Haskell expression is being evaluated both strictly and deeply, exceptions can slip by.
-For Falderal's purposes, this seems artificial, at best.
+Haskell's facilities for forcing an expression to be evaluated strictly and deeply are rather hacky (last I checked, the most portable way to do so was to use `show`.)
+For Falderal's purposes, this limitation seems artificial, at best.

 *   Relatedly, Python (or CPython, anyway) has better error behavior than Haskell (or `ghc`, anyway); when it crashes, it dumps a backtrace (which I can then analyze), instead of just saying something pithy like `Prelude: empty list` (which I can't.)

 *   Any standard worth its salt should probably have more than one implementation, anyway.
+(Although, to be fair, the Haskell implementation will probably wither in bitrot for a while before simply being forgotten.)

 Features
 --------